profvjreddi/homepage/content/blog/phd-admissions-reality.md

 - What to expect during interviews and visit days
 - Applying strategically, not with a shotgun approach

-**Where should you start?** If you're a third-year student with another summer for research experience, Part I helps you build the foundation.
+**Where should you start?** If you're a third-year student with another summer for research experience, Part I will help you build the foundation.
 If you're a fourth-year applying this fall, jump to Part II for immediately actionable advice.
-But honestly?
-Both parts are worth reading regardless of where you are.
+That said, both parts offer valuable perspective regardless of where you are in the process.

 ---